mbj/mutant/README.md

 * Runtime, indicates mutant can execute on a specific Ruby Version / implementation.
 * Syntax, depends on Runtime support, and indicates syntax new to that Ruby version can be used.
-* Mutations, depends on Syntax support, and indicates syntax new to that Ruby verison is being analysed.
+* Mutations, depends on Syntax support, and indicates syntax new to that Ruby version is being analysed.

 Supported indicates if a specific Ruby version / Implementation is actively supported.
 Which means: